ISSKA/Datalogger_ISSKA/datalogger_code/simple_datalogger_code/README.md

   2023/03/31 16:05:00; //time to set the RTC if setRTC = 1
 ```

+To set the time on a RTC, change the boolean value in the conf.txt file to 1, and write the time at which you will reboot the datalogger in the third row of the conf.txt file.
+Restart the datalogger at the exact time that you wrote in teh conf.txt file.
+After the first reboot, change the boolean value in the conf.txt file to 0 to avoid that the time is changed each time you reboot the datalogger.

 If you have any questions contact me per email at nicolas.schmid.6035@gmail.com